tytydraco/yessleep/out/Recollections_of_a_reluctant_monster_hunter_part_1.md

 Never made one of these before, so I'm not quite sure how to start things off.

-I guess I'll start with an introduction.
+I guess an introduction is a good enough place to start as any.

 My name's Barry, and I've been hunting monsters for as long as I can remember.
 While I take a small amount of pride in being good at what I do, I didn't choose this life, and would happily trade it for another if given the chance.

-See, when I was younger, young enough that I hadn't figured out the whole 'walking' thing yet, my parents signed my future away to some otherworldly kingpin of the criminal underworld.
+See, when I was younger, young enough that I hadn't even figured out the whole 'walking' thing yet, my parents signed my future away to some otherworldly kingpin of the criminal underworld.
 This *creature* calls himself the 'Boogeyman.'

 I was brought to this Boogeyman, where a contract was made, and signed in blood.
 I would receive abilities of sorts, to aid me in my monster hunting endeavors.
 And, In exchange, I was bound to a lifetime of service, eliminating those who would break the rules, so to speak.